ampzord/Framework-Data-Exchange/README.md

 # Framework-Data-Exchange-CPS
 Repository for Master's Dissertation @ FEUP.

-This Project was developed to complement my Dissertation: __Framework for Intelligent Data Exchange in Cyber Physical Systems__
+This Project was developed to complement the Dissertation: __Framework for Intelligent Data Exchange in Cyber Physical Systems__

 ## Additional Software used:
 - [MQTT](https://mqtt.org/)